-According to a study undertaken by the General Federation of Nepalese Trade Union (GEFONT), an analysis of the facilities offered to employees by 27 commercial banks in Nepal suggests that though the banks have developed guidelines to provide such a service, the study revealed that not all employees have been provided with it.
+According to a study undertaken by the General Federation of Nepalese Trade Union (GEFONT), an analysis of the facilities offered to employees by 27 commercial banks in Nepal revealed that although the banks have set standards to provide such a service, not all employees have received it.

 The wage facilities of staff working in Nepalese commercial banks differ significantly.
 While some high-ranking employees (CEOs) earn up to Rs 1.5 million per month, others earn as little as Rs 14,800 per month.

 In accord with the GEFONT survey, employees at commercial banks can earn up to Rs 50 million in annual salaries and perks.
 As data presented by BIL Nepali service, the CEO of Everest Bank earns Rs 48.8milion per year, whereas the CEO of Standard Chartered Bank earns Rs 39.8 million.
 However, a GEFONT survey of 27 commercial banks revealed that these banks pay at least Rs 14,800 per month.
 GEFONT claims that wage inequality is rampant in commercial banks as most of the facilities are concentrated in the management domain.